e-Permitting for Chapter 105 General Permits, Water Obstructions and Encroachments

-As part of Governor Wolf’s commitment to improve the permitting process, the Department of Environmental Protection (Department) has launched an e-permit for Chapter 105 Wetland and Waterway Obstruction and Encroachment General Permits to make application submittal and review more efficient and enable faster responses to applicants.
+As part of Governor Wolf’s commitment to improve the permitting process, the Department of Environmental Protection (DEP) has launched an e-permit for Chapter 105 Wetland and Waterway Obstruction and Encroachment General Permits to make application submittal and review more efficient and enable faster responses to applicants.

-Timing of Access to e-permit:
+Timing of Access to e-Permit:

 Opportunity for Input While in Beta:

-Greenport and EFA Registration:
+Greenport and EFA Registration and Instant Access:

-Unless one has already been created, a prospective user will need to create a GreenPort
+Unless one has already been created, a prospective user will need to create a

-User information will require verification, and the proper connections will be made from the user’s GreenPort account to existing records in Pennsylvania’s Environmental Facility Application Compliance Tracking System (eFACTS), if any.
+User information from the New Client Registration will require DEP verification, and the proper connections will be made from the user’s GreenPort account to existing records in the Pennsylvania’s Environment Facility Application Compliance Tracking System (eFACTS), if any.

-NOTE: It is important to note that only application/registrations for Chapter 105 General Permits through e-permitting will be accepted.
-Prospective applicants for projects requiring a standard permit, a small project application, or an Environmental Assessments (EA) will continue using the Department of Environmental Protection and Department of Army Corps of Engineers (Baltimore, Philadelphia, And Pittsburgh Districts) Joint Application for Pennsylvania Chapter 105 Water Obstruction and Encroachment Permit and U.S. Army Corps of Engineers Section 404 Permit, Document # 3150-PM-BWEW0036A.
+Note: It is important to note that only application/registrations for Chapter 105 General Permits through e-permitting will be accepted.
+Prospective applicants for projects requiring a standard permit, a small project application, or an Environmental Assessments (EA) will continue using the Department of Environmental Protection and Department of Army Corps of Engineers (Baltimore, Philadelphia, and Pittsburgh Districts) Joint Application for Pennsylvania Chapter 105 Water Obstruction and Encroachment Permit and U.S. Army Corps of Engineers Section 404 Permit, Document # 3150-PM-BWEW0036A.

-On September 17, 2018, the Department held an Electronic Filing Administrator (EFA) and Applicant Training webinar during which a presentation was provided, and questions were taken.
+On September 17, 2018, the DEP held an Electronic Filing Administrator (EFA) and Applicant Training webinar during which a presentation was provided, and questions were taken.
 The recorded session, along with the recorded question and answers, is available here:

-Alternative of Paper Registrations Continues:
+Alternative of Paper Applications Continues: